sfeakes/AqualinkD/README.md

 <!--
 NEED TO FIX FOR THIS RELEASE.
+***** FIX NET_SERVICES.C   action_uri()   spa and spa_mode get confused. check EVERY strncmp
+* MQTT filter_pump/percent/set, maybe add max/min to pump config. / print protocol on startup
 * Pump by name and not ID. clean up code
-* look at using 0x00 for no exit on serial errors / startup
+* DONE look at using 0x00 for no exit on serial errors / startup
 * DONE look at virtual button support
 *   vbuton will need the PDA on iAQT protocol working.
 * change dimmer to % from steps. (will make HASIO & Homekit easier)
 * add config for homekit_f (panel in F homekin in C), F to F or C to C is fine.
-* deprecate extended_device_id_programming
+* deprecate (hide and default to yes) extended_device_id_programming
-* show error is vbutton and no extended_device_id
+* Move following to main and not config.c - show error is vbutton and no extended_device_id, vbutton w/ pump can be onetouch.
+* check panel version reported against config.
-# Updates in 2.3.9
+# Updates in 2.4.1

+# install.sh change spa_mode to spa in config.js
+# DONE change hassio.c to use rpm speed/percent
+# pickup speed faster on iaqualinktouch after change
 -->

 # Updates in 2.4.1 (under development)